hardbyte/python-can/doc/interfaces.rst

    interfaces/vector

-Additional interface types can be added via the :ref:`plugin interface`, or by installing a module that utilises the :ref:`plugin interface`.
+Additional interface types can be added via the :ref:`plugin interface`, or by installing a third party package that utilises the :ref:`plugin interface`.